Our Two year Tulip Management Development Program

 - Maximising flow and efficiency in the factory

-Towards the end of your first year with us, your HR Business Partner will start discussing with you options for your 2nd year rotation.
+Towards the end of your first year with us, your HR Business Partner will start discussing with you options for your 2nd year rotations which you can choose.

 Once you have started to get into the swing of your first rotation your series of structured workshops will start.
 You will have the opportunity to work with a broader group of people in our business at these sessions.
 Workshops will take place at different sites throughout the Tulip Group so we give you maximum opportunity to experience and learn from our other Business Units.
 You will have the opportunity to experience a site tour and a business awareness session presented by a senior manager.